Bottles and crocks are the most common methods for dispensing water to rabbits. Which is best for your Bun?

 For these reasons, water bottles are normally the water source of choice.
 Fresh water that cannot be contaminated is a very good thing.
 There are a couple of less-than-ideal aspects to using a water bottle of which new rabbit owners should be aware.

-It is vitally important to fill the bottle daily and check it for leaky water after hanging.
+It is vitally important to fill the bottle daily and check it for leaks after hanging.
 This is easy to do.
 Simply give the ball in the drinking straw end a few taps to make certain it forms a seal.
-If it continues to drip, you may need to tilt the bottle at a slight angle to help it form a seal, rather than hanging it in a perfectly horizontal position.
+If it continues to drip, you may need to tilt the bottle at a slight angle to help it form a seal, rather than hanging it in a perfectly vertical position.

 The plastic bottles themselves come in two varieties: standard mouths and wide mouth openings.
 The wide mouth bottles come in handy during the hot summer months.
 Ice cubes can easily be added to help keep the water colder and more refreshing which, in turn, keeps your Bun happy and well-hydrated.